satyampani159/omhealthcare/README.md

 - createdAt

 #### `reviews`
-Stores patient feedback:
+Stores patient reviews:
 - name
 - rating
 - text
 - createdAt

 #### `statuses`
-Stores the current clinic status:
+Stores the clinic open/closed flag:
 - key
 - isOpen
 - updatedAt

-### Why MongoDB Was Used
+### Why MongoDB was used
-MongoDB is a good fit for this project because:
-- the data is document-based
-- the forms have flexible fields
+- flexible document structure
-- the application needs quick inserts and reads
+- simple integration with Mongoose
+- easy to scale
-- the backend is easy to maintain with Mongoose models
+- easy to query for dashboard data

 ---

 ## How Images Are Saved in Cloudinary

-The project uses Cloudinary to store uploaded images instead of saving large files directly in the database.
+The chat form supports image upload.
+Instead of storing image files directly in MongoDB, the project uses Cloudinary.

-### Image Saving Process
+### Image upload flow

-1. The user uploads an image from the frontend.
+1. The user selects an image in the chat form.
-2. The backend receives the image data.
+2. The frontend sends the image to the backend.
-3. Cloudinary is configured with the account credentials from `.env`.
-4. The backend uploads the image to Cloudinary.
+3. The backend uploads it to Cloudinary.
-5. Cloudinary returns a hosted image URL.
+4. Cloudinary returns a hosted image URL.
-6. The backend stores that URL in MongoDB.
+5. The backend stores that URL in MongoDB.

-### Why Cloudinary Is Used
-Cloudinary is used because it:
+### Why Cloudinary is used
-- stores images externally and efficiently
-- reduces database size
+- keeps database small
-- provides CDN-based fast delivery
+- provides fast image delivery
-- supports optimization and transformation of images
+- supports CDN-based access
+- allows future image transformations and optimization
-- avoids storing large binary data inside MongoDB
+- avoids storing large binary files in the database

-### Result
-The database stores the image link, while the actual image lives securely in Cloudinary.

 ---

 ## Admin Panel and Security

-The admin panel is designed for internal use only.
+The admin section is protected and meant for internal use only.

 ### Authentication
-- Admin login is validated using an environment variable password.
+- Admin password is stored in `.env`
+- Login is checked server-side
-- A token is generated after successful login.
+- A session token is created after successful login
-- The token is kept in an in-memory session set.

-### Route Protection
+### Protection
-Protected admin routes require a valid token in the request headers.
+- Admin routes require a valid token

-### Rate Limiting
-The backend includes protection against abuse:
-- login attempts are limited
+- Rate limiting helps prevent abuse
-- API traffic is rate-limited
+- API traffic is limited to reduce spam and brute-force attempts

-### Clinic Status
-The clinic status is stored in MongoDB as a single document so the admin can control whether the site shows the clinic as open or closed.

-### Caching
+### Performance features
-Some data is cached in memory for a short duration to improve performance:
+- short-term in-memory caching for repeated dashboard/public requests
+- reduced unnecessary database reads
-- public status data
+- optimized status handling
-- reviews
-- admin dashboard data

 ---